Category:503 Bridge Approach Slabs

 |* For district-selected pavement type, a design exception will be required and may be conjointly requested with a preferred Bridge Approach Slab subclass.|

-The Bridge Approach Slab (Minor Road) standard drawing will note the asphalt mix type required for the asphalt option.
+The Bridge Approach Slab (Minor Road) standard drawing will defer to the roadway plans for the asphalt mix type required for the asphalt option.
 District Design is responsible for specifying the mix type, which will generally match the adjacent roadway design.
-The mix type should be noted on the Bridge Memorandum.
+The mix type need not be noted on the Bridge Memorandum.

 Guidance for Estimating Roadway Plans Quantities: